Poverty increases vulnerability to exploitation and abuse, which in turn strips women of their dignity.

 Our economic empowerment programmes give dignity to women from poor and marginalised communities and helps them to earn a livelihood.

-We provide small grants to at-risk women to help them set up a business to match their abilities and local market conditions.
+We provide small grants to help women set up a business suited to their abilities and local market conditions.

 The women are encouraged to form self-help groups (known as LAMP groups) for mutual support and encouragement, as they generate enough income for a livelihood, some savings and to recycle money for other women to benefit from a grant.